AshishYesale7/Calander-Ai/COMPLETE_EXPLANATION.md

 ## Live Experience

-You can experience FutureSight yourself at: **http://futuresight-8ebba4468907.herokuapp.com**
+You can experience Calendar.ai yourself at: **http://futuresight-8ebba4468907.herokuapp.com**

 The live demo showcases all the features described above and provides a complete view of how the application helps users manage their career development journey.

 ## Conclusion

-FutureSight represents a significant evolution in personal productivity and career planning tools.
+Calendar.ai represents a significant evolution in personal productivity and career planning tools.
 By combining AI intelligence with thoughtful user experience design, it addresses the real challenges faced by students and young professionals in today's complex world.

 The repository demonstrates:
 - **Technical Excellence**: Modern architecture and development practices